w3c/wai-media-guide/transcripts.md

 ## Creating Transcripts

-**Transcripts and captions include the same text, so one can be used to develop the other.**

-Often captions are developed first, and then transcripts are created from that text.
-Most caption-editing tools provide an option to export a plain text transcript.

-Whatever tool you use to develop web content, you can use to develop your transcript.

-### Example Workflow

-This example is for developing a descriptive transcript from:
-* a caption file for the main audio
-* a caption file of the audio description of visual information
+### Transcript File Format

+Most transcripts on the web are provided in HTML.
+There is not a set design for transcripts.
+You can choose how to present them based on your content.

+A transcript of a podcast can be simple text paragraphs with the speakers identified.

 {::nomarkdown}
-{% include box.html type="start" class="" %}
+{% include box.html type="start" title="Example transcript of a podcast interview with two speakers (excerpt)" class="" %}
 {:/}

-1. Open your web editing tool.
-2. If you are putting the descriptive transcript in a table, create the table.
-3. Open the caption file of the main audio and the caption file of the audio description of visual information.
-4. Copy and paste the information from the caption files into the table.
-Combine lines from the caption file into single table cells. @@say-more-or-link-to-tip.
-An [example descriptive transcript is below](#descriptive).
+…

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

+A descriptive transcript can be in a table so that readers can easily read only the audio information down a column if they choose.
+A [descriptive transcript example is below](#descriptive).

+{% include excol.html type="start" id="" open="true" %}

-### What to Include in Transcripts
+### Making Transcripts More Useful

-In basic transcripts, include all speech and other relevant non-speech sound, such as this-good-example.

-In descriptive transcripts, also include description of the visual information.
+{% include excol.html type="middle" %}

+Keep in mind that the main purpose of a transcript is to provide the information to people who cannot get it from the audio and/or video.
+That will help you know what to include and how to design it.
 Add information to make the transcript more useful.
-For example, add headings, links, a summary, and maybe time stamps, as described in the Tips below.
+For example, add headings, links, a summary, and maybe time stamps, as described below.

-{% include excol.html type="start" id="" %}

-#### Tips

-{% include excol.html type="middle" %}

-Keep in mind that the main purpose of a descriptive transcript is to provide the information to people who cannot get it from the video.
-That will help you know what to include and how to format it.
 The following are optional, not requirements.

-Transcripts generally include all of the audio information from the captions, and additional information.
-See the guidance under [For captions and transcripts[]@@). _{can we programmatically put one source here & there so users don't have to go elsewhere to get it, and we only have to update it in one places?}_

-* **If you're starting with a captions file, edit the line breaks.** Put the information in logical paragraphs, lists, and sections.
-For example, in the example excerpts above, 6 lines of captions are grouped into 2 paragraphs of text (in table cells).
+* Put the information in **logical paragraphs, lists, and sections**.
+If you're starting with a captions file, you will probably combine several lines into paragraphs.
+For example, in the [example excerpts below](#example-descriptive-transcript-from-caption-files), 6 lines of captions are grouped into 2 paragraphs of text (in table cells).

 * **Add navigation and clarifications:**
    * Add headings and links where it will make the transcript more usable.
 This also helps with SEO.
 For example: